-Note: The power to approve changes to Fundamental Bylaws and the Articles of Incorporation, and to approve ICANN’s sale or other disposition of all or substantially all of ICANN’s assets, and the power to remove individual Directors nominated by an SO or AC contain special features that are covered in Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community Powers.
+Note: The power to approve changes to Fundamental Bylaws and the Articles of Incorporation, and to approve ICANN’s sale or other disposition of all or substantially all of ICANN’s assets, and the power to remove individual Directors nominated by an SO or AC contain special features that are covered in Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers.

-Sidley/Adler Note: This graphic should be updated to remove the references to the conference call or indicate that the conference call is optional.
-This comment was included in the prior draft but has since been omitted without being addressed.

 Step 1.
 Triggering Review by Community Petition (21 Days)